msundaram03/NGO-Website/README.md

 # NGO-Website

-This is a website for a NGO.I made this as an assignment for recruitment in GeeksforGeeks SRM.
+This is a website for a NGO.I made this as an project for Scriptsconic Hackathon.

 Link=>https://msundaram03.github.io/NGO-Website/